 Introduction

 Rural women play a critical role in India's livestock sector, particularly in dairy farming, which has become a major livelihood activity for millions of households.
 Livestock and dairy farming play a vital role in the Indian economy and have the highest potential for generating income and employment by augmenting the productivity of dairy animals (Nath, 2022; Vijayalakshmy et al., 2023; Rani, 2021).
+India remains the largest producer of milk in the world, with production reaching 132.4 million tonnes in 2012–13 (Department of Animal Husbandry, Dairying and Fisheries, 2013).
+Unlike seasonal crops, dairy farming ensures a steady and daily cash flow, making it a reliable source of livelihood for small and marginal farmers.
+As a result, the contribution of the dairy sector to rural incomes and nutritional security has been growing steadily.

 The Women empowerment in the livestock sector has been emerged globally for assessing empowerment to promote sustainable development (Hira et al., 2025; Keba et al., 2025; Krishna et al., 2021).
 According to the National Sample Survey Office (NSSO, 2013), over 75% of rural women are involved in animal husbandry and related tasks, underscoring their indispensable contribution to the dairy economy.
 In states like Haryana, women are actively engaged in activities such as feeding, milking, cleaning of sheds, and basic animal healthcare.
 The increasing diversification of the rural economy has further highlighted the relevance of dairy as a sustainable income-generating activity for rural and tribal women.

-India remains the largest producer of milk in the world, with production reaching 132.4 million tonnes in 2012–13 (Department of Animal Husbandry, Dairying and Fisheries, 2013).
-Unlike seasonal crops, dairy farming ensures a steady and daily cash flow, making it a reliable source of livelihood for small and marginal farmers.
-As a result, the contribution of the dairy sector to rural incomes and nutritional security has been growing steadily.

 To strengthen this sector, the National Dairy Development Board (NDDB), in collaboration with the Government of India and the World Bank, initiated the National Dairy Plan Phase I (2012–2017), aiming to enhance the productivity of milch animals and improve market access for rural milk producers (NDDB, 2014).
 With an investment exceeding ₹2,000 crore, the plan has emphasized infrastructure development, breed improvement, and training of dairy farmers, particularly women.

 In this scenario, training and awareness about clean milk production and value addition through milk processing become crucial.
 However, effective communication and knowledge transfer are key challenges.
 The role of mass media, mobile-based advisories, and agricultural extension services has grown significantly in bridging the knowledge gap.
 As highlighted by Singh and Meena (2015), mass media and ICT tools have become vital in disseminating need-based, scientific information to rural women, thereby empowering them to make informed decisions.